IT3038C/IT3038C.github.io/docs/week-4.md

 `git pull` would be like if your roommate also brought groceries home.
 Now you both have all the groceries.

-In our `it3038c-scripts` directory, create a folder called “testing” and within, create 2 files (app.js, index.html).
+In our `it3038c-scripts` directory, create a folder called "testing" and within, create 2 files (app.js, index.html).

 From your it3038c-scripts directory